 8. Educate on sleep aid medications.

 Melatonin is a natural sleep aid as the body produces it in control of the sleep-wake cycle.
-It is usually safe for most people to take and does not cause drowsiness and other side effects prescribed sleep aids can cause.
+It is usually safe for short-term use and causes fewer side effects than prescribed sleep aids can cause.
 Still, some patients require stronger medications such as Ambien or benzodiazepines.
+It is important to only take medications for sleep under the consultation of a doctor.

 9. Ensure chronic conditions are effectively treated.